 All inner vows are destructive

 In the midst of pain and suffering, however, we may make declarations about ourselves in an effort to avoid suffering in the future.
-Such inner vows, even the ones that sound positive, will invariably stop us from submitting to God’s greater plans and blessings for us.
+Such inner vows, even the ones that sound positive, will stop us from submitting to God’s greater plans and blessings for us.
 We end up setting a trap for our souls through our own vows.

 Proverbs 20:25 NIV It is a trap to dedicate something rashly and only later to consider one’s vows.